zompi2/UE4EnhancedCodeFlowExample/README.md

 # UE4EnhancedCodeFlowExample
 This is an example project which uses the Enhanced Code Flow plugin for UE4.
+The plugin is located in [this repository](https://github.com/zompi2/UE4EnhancedCodeFlow)
+This repository has a submodule that points to the repository with plugin.

 To clone this repository with a submodule use:
 `git clone --recursive https://github.com/zompi2/UE4EnhancedCodeFlowExample.git .`

-To update this repository with submodule use:
+To update this repository and submodule use:
 ```
 git fetch
 git pull